This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If you’ve never tried a kelp noodles recipe, I urge you to do so.
 The texture is actually fairly similar to “real” pasta, without all the starch and calories.
 It’s probably somewhere between spaghetti squash and wheat pasta – not as sweet as the spaghetti squash and a little firmer, but of course there’s still a difference compared to wheat noodles.

 Kelp noodles even have some nutrients, including iron, calcium, vitamin K, and fiber.
 I thought that was pretty impressive for a food that contains almost no calories or carbs.
-The thickness is about the same as angel hair pasta, which used to be my favorite.
+The thickness is about the same as angel hair pasta.

 Click the links below to see the items used to make this recipe.